Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: Portfolio tilting

 \subsection{Analysis of the results}

-Table \ref{tab:portfolio performance_tilting} reports the performance of the tilting portfolios defined in Section \ref{sec:tilting}.
-The table reports the annualized return, VaR$_{95\%}$, CVaR$_{95\%}$, standard deviation (for brevity we use the acronym std), Sharpe ratio, max drawdown (maxDD), average turnover, average number of assets, maximum invidual weight, and Herfindahl-Hirschman Index (HHI).
-The values of risk and reward measures outside the $90\%$ confidence interval (CI) computed using a random strategy in which the $k$ assets to over/under-weight are chosen randomly each quarter.
-For readability, the values outside the confidence interval are colored green if they are an improvement, and red if they are a worsening.
+Tables \ref{tab:portfolio performance_tilting} and \ref{tab:portfolio performance_opt} report the out-of-sample performance of the tilting portfolios defined in Section \ref{sec:tilting}, and \ref{sec:optim}, respectively.
+The tables presents annualized return, VaR${95\%}$, CVaR${95\%}$, standard deviation (std), Sharpe ratio, maximum drawdown (maxDD), average turnover, average number of assets (\# assets), maximum individual weight (max $w_i$), and the Herfindahl–Hirschman Index (HHI).
+Risk and return measures lying outside the $90\%$ confidence interval (CI) obtained from the random allocation benchmark are marked with an asterisk.
+For ease of interpretation, values outside the confidence interval are highlighted in green when they represent an improvement and in red when they represent a deterioration.